Agrium refuses investor demand to spin off retail

 "We agree with Agrium," he wrote to clients.
 "Agrium's retail people know what farmers are doing and what they want."

+Goldie said Agrium's retail staff told its wholesale employees that farmers were likely to want more of one type of nitrogen fertilizer over another, because of this year's drought conditions.
+That allowed Agrium to adjust nitrogen production to fit changing demand, Goldie said.

-In afternoon trading, Agrium stock was up more than one percent in New York and Toronto, posting gains slightly bigger than its fertilizer rivals.
+In midday trading, Agrium stock was up 0.7 and 0.5 percent in New York and Toronto respectively.

 The stock has soared this year, helped by the U.S. Midwest drought which has scorched crops and driven up corn prices.
 But Agrium shares are only returning to near the level they reached about 18 months ago, despite bullish farm markets, Damas said.